1994 Copa Libertadores

 The 1994 Copa Libertadores was the 35th edition of the Copa Libertadores, CONMEBOL's premier annual international competition.
 Vélez Sársfield won the tournament for their first title against São Paulo in a penalty shootout with a score of 5–3.
 Vélez's goalkeeper José Chilavert scored one of the penalty kicks and saved another one.
 The top scorer of the tournament was Stalin Rivas of Minervén S.C., with 7 goals.

+This was the first time since 1986 that an Argentine club won the Libertadores again after a negative streak of 7 years.
+This bad streak would repeat from the 2019 edition until 2025 edition.